Training RBMs with pcd!

 • pcd! for plain RBM,

-• specialized pcd! for StandardizedRBM (stdRBM).
+• specialized pcd! for CenteredRBM and StandardizedRBM (stdRBM).

 See also the MNIST example for an end-to-end runnable script.